-As required by the Council for Medical Schemes' Circular 38 of 2018, Audit Tenure, we report that PricewaterhouseCoopers Inc. has been the auditor of Anglo Medical Scheme for 3 years.
+As required by the Council for Medical Schemes' Circular 38 of 2018, Audit Tenure, we report that PricewaterhouseCoopers Inc. has been the auditor of Anglo Medical Scheme for five years.

-The engagement partner, Julanie Basson, has been responsible for Anglo Medical Scheme's audit for 3 years.
+The engagement partner, Julanie Basson, has been responsible for Anglo Medical Scheme's audit for five